SeattleDSA/event-playbook/README.md

 # Working with Printing Press
 ### Union-Made
-Use a unionized printing shop and ask that can put their union affliation (sometimes referred to as "the bug" due to small size).
+Use a unionized printing shop and ask that they include their union affliation (sometimes referred to as "the bug" due to small size).

 ### Timelines
 Most printers require a week or two of lead time.
 Under a week is possible but may incur additional expenses.
 Make sure to finalize designs and get approval from stakeholders and community partners.